 Lemon butter sauce with ghee may not sound like a familiar cooking plan, but you can try it without hesitation because ghee is better butter.
 You can replace butter with ghee, but replacing ghee for butter may not be a wise choice altogether.

-Lemon butter sauce with ghee gives us an impression that it is a butter recipe, and you’re right, and you can use clarified butter happily instead of regular butter.
-Now you may wonder, what’s the reason behind such replacement.
-You have to understand the advantages of using ghee clarified butter over butter.
+Lemon butter sauce with ghee gives us the impression that it is a butter recipe, and you’re right; you can use clarified butter happily instead of regular butter.
+Now you may wonder, what’s the reason behind such a replacement.
+You have to understand the advantages of using ghee-clarified butter over butter.

 Lemon butter sauce with ghee: why is ghee a better choice than butter?

-Ghee has higher shelf life than butter.
+- Ghee has higher shelf life than butter.
 You can preserve the sauce without refrigeration at room temperature.
-When you cook Lemon butter sauce with ghee, you can expect an extended shelf life of the sauce, which is a sure convenience.
+When you cook Lemon butter sauce with ghee, you can expect an extended shelf life, which is a sure convenience.

-Ghee is more flavorsome, and ghee smell and citrus flavor go pretty well together.
-Alternatively, butter offers a milky aroma that may not pair well with citrus smell and taste.
+- Ghee is more flavorsome, and the ghee smell and citrus flavor go pretty well together.
+Alternatively, butter offers a milky aroma that may not pair well with a citrus smell and taste.
 In terms of odor and compatibility, ghee is a better match in this recipe for lemon sauce making.